Overview of Iowa Taxes

 Polk County

 If you are looking for low property tax rates in Iowa, Polk County may not be your best bet.
-The county’s average effective property tax rate is 2.10%, which is the highest rate in the state.
-Unsurprisingly, the state's $4,005 median annual tax payment falls in the top three of Iowa counties.
-The highest property tax rates in the county can be found in Des Moines.
+The county’s average effective property tax rate of 1.87% is the highest in the state and well above the national average.
+At that rate, someone with a home value of $200,000 could expect to pay more than $3,700 annually in property taxes.
+The highest property tax rates in the county can be found within the city of Des Moines.

 Linn County

 Linn County is in eastern Iowa and contains the city of Cedar Rapids.
-The typical homeowner in Linn County pays $3,138 annually in property taxes.
-The county’s average effective property tax rate of 1.94% is also higher than the state mark (1.50%).
+The typical homeowner in Linn County pays $2,559 annually in property taxes, about $575 more than the state average.
+The county’s average effective property tax rate of 1.72% is also higher than the state average, ranking fourth out of Iowa’s 99 counties.

 Scott County

-With a population of around 174,000, Scott County is one of the most populous counties in Iowa.
-The average effective property tax rate in Scott County is 1.74%, which is still higher than the state average.
+With a population of around 171,000, Scott County is the third most populous county in Iowa.
+It also lower property tax rates than the rest of Iowa’s largest counties.
+The average effective property tax rate in Scott County is 1.63%.
+However, that rate is still almost 10% higher than the state average.

 Johnson County

-The median property tax payment among homeowners in Johnson County is $4,357 per year.
-That's the highest annual payment in the state.
-The county also has the second-highest property values in the state.
-Johnson County’s average effective property tax rate is 1.83%.
+The median property tax payment among homeowners in Johnson County is $3,242 per year.
+That is the highest annual property tax in the state.
+The county also has the second highest property values in the state.
+With that being said, Johnson County’s average effective property tax rate is only 12th highest in the state at 1.60%.

 Black Hawk County

-The average property tax rate in Black Hawk County is 1.75%.
-Homeowners in the county can pay a lower effective rate than that by claiming exemptions, though, such as the Homestead Exemption described above.
+The average property tax rate in Black Hawk County is over 30 dollars per thousand of assessed value.
+Tax districts within the city of Waterloo have the highest rates in the county, in some places exceeding 40 dollars per thousand.
+Homeowners in the county can pay a lower effective rate than that by claiming exemptions, such as the Homestead Exemption described above.

 Woodbury County

-Located in western Iowa, Woodbury County has one of the highest average effective property tax rates in the state at 1.85%.
-That means a homeowner with a home worth the county median ($131,300) can expect to pay about $2,430 annually in property taxes.
+Located in western Iowa, Woodbury County has the sixth highest average effective property tax rate in the state at 1.68%.
+That means a homeowner in the county with a home worth $100,000 (near the median home value) can expect to pay $1,680 annually in property taxes.

 Dubuque County

-Property taxes in Dubuque County are cheaper than those in the rest of Iowa’s largest counties.
-The county’s average effective property tax rate of 1.52% is l higher than the state average of 1.50% and the 0.99% national average.
+Property taxes in Dubuque County are lower than those in the rest of Iowa’s largest counties.
+The county’s average effective property tax rate of 1.40% is lower than the state average of 1.50%, but still higher than the national average.

 Pottawattamie County

 Pottawattamie County sits across the Missouri River from the city of Omaha, Nebraska.
-The county’s average effective property tax rate of 2.08% ranks second in the state of Iowa.
-So based on a home value of $182,400 (the median for Iowa), residents can expect to pay about $2,932 annually in property taxes.
+The county’s average effective property tax rate of 1.79% ranks second in the state of Iowa but is significantly lower than the average rate in neighboring Omaha.
+The average effective rate in Omaha’s Douglas County is 2.08%.

 Story County

-A typical homeowner in Story County pays $3,442 in property taxes annually.
-In part, that is a result of high home values, as the median home value currently sits at $195,200.
-That is among the highest marks in the state.
-The county's 1.76% effective property tax rate is well over the 1.50% state average.
+A typical homeowner in Story County pays $2,548 in property taxes annually, sixth most of any county in the state.
+In part, that is a result of high home values in Story County, which has a median home value of $167,800.
+That is fourth highest home value in the state.
+However, the effective property tax rate in the county is only slightly higher than the state average at 1.52%.

 Dallas County

 Dallas County is located west of Polk County and Des Moines.
+It is the 10th most populous county in the state.
 While home values in Dallas County are higher than those in Polk County, the property tax rate is significantly lower.
-The average effective property tax rate in Dallas County is 1.73%.
+The average effective property tax rate in Dallas County is 1.51%.